8 Fitting Models

 • Non-Parametric: We don’t make any assumptions about the form of the relationship.

-• We still create parameters but they don’t have any known statistical properties.
+• We may still create parameters for the model but they don’t have any known statistical properties.

 • Non-parametric models can create more more flexible solutions, but we have to use other other methods (and run them many times) to quantify the uncertainty (accuracy) of our results.